XiaoleiLiuBio/G2P/README.md

 v: variance of the normal distribution
 QTNarea: the genomic area that used to select QTNs
 h2: heritability
-nqtn: number of QTNs, if it is a vector, effect of different QTN group will follow different distribution; length of nqtn, m, and v should be same
+nqtn: number of QTNs, if it is a vector, the effects of different QTN groups will follow different distributions, and the length of nqtn, m, and v should be same
+effect: three options for QTN effect type, including A (A), A+D (D), A+D+A/D (A/D)
+category: number of categories for simulated phenotypes
 ```

 # Population Structure